EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 Betancourt.
 StanCon 2018 go ahead.
+Yay or nay.

 Betancourt.
 Any interest in a stats-is-important paper for Nautilus?  http://nautil.us.
+Whether or not to reach out to contact.

+Betancourt.
+Shall we transition the Users' List to Discourse?
+What would be first steps?

 Sebastian.
 Non-stiff ODE speedup pull-request (https://github.com/stan-dev/math/pull/513).
 Short description of changes.
 Reviewer candidates.